qttq23/signin_oauth2_default/readme.md

 - it has client libraries for web and mobile. it has admin libraries for cross-platform servers such as nodejs, java, go.
 - it doesnot have client/admin library for c++ desktop/server app.

+-> recommended: use this for mobile and web app to simplify the signin process. use admin library for nodejs server to verify users and add custom claims.

 (
 quickstart: